 - 2.9.1.
-Sanitary Sewer systems which are installed lower than 0.6m below the Seasonally High Groundwater Table (SHGWT) shall be designed to minimize infiltration. - 1.
-The Sewer pipes, pipe joints, and connections shall be designed to withstand a pressure of at least 45 psi without leakage. - 2.
-The sanitary maintenance holes shall be externally wrapped with Waterproof membrane placed externally around all precast joints, including joints below the maintenance hole frame and cover, with a minimum 300mm wide strip. - 3.
-Buoyancy of Sewers and maintenance holes shall be considered in the design, and where required, adequate provision shall be made to prevent flotation. - 2.9.2.
-Where the SHGWT is unknown, Sewers shall be designed with assumption that they are installed 0.6 m below SHGWT.
+Sanitary Sewer systems which are installed lower than 0.6m below the Seasonally High Groundwater Table (SHGWT) shall be designed to minimize infiltration. - 2.9.2.
+Where the SHGWT level is determined and supporting record is available, the Sewer pipes, pipe joints, and connections shall be designed to withstand a pressure of at least 1.25 times the pressure exerted by the groundwater above the sewer without leakage. - 2.9.3.
+Where the SHGWT is unknown and/or the supporting record is not available, the Sewer pipes, pipe joints, and connections shall be designed to withstand a pressure based on the equivalent of at least 1.25 times the pressure exerted by the groundwater being at the ground surface elevation above the Sewer without leakage. - 2.9.4.
+The sanitary maintenance holes shall be externally wrapped with Waterproof membrane placed externally around all precast joints, including joints below the maintenance hole frame and cover, with a minimum 300mm wide strip. - 2.9.5.
+Buoyancy of Sewers and maintenance holes shall be considered in the design, and where required, adequate provision shall be made to prevent flotation.